paulsengroup/hictk/docs/cli_reference.rst

 .. code-block:: text

   Build .cool files from interactions in various text formats.
-  Usage: hictk load [OPTIONS] chrom-sizes bin-size output-uri
+  Usage: hictk load [OPTIONS] chrom-sizes output-uri
   Positionals:
     chrom-sizes TEXT:FILE REQUIRED
                                 Path to .chrom.sizes file.
-    bin-size UINT:POSITIVE REQUIRED
-                                Bin size (bp).
     output-uri TEXT REQUIRED    Path to output Cooler (URI syntax supported).
   Options:
-    -h,--help                   Print this help message and exit -f,--format TEXT:{4dn,validpairs,bg2,coo} REQUIRED
+    -h,--help                   Print this help message and exit -b,--bin-size UINT:POSITIVE Excludes: --bin-table
+                                Bin size (bp).
+                                Required when --bin-table is not used.
+    -t,--bin-table TEXT:FILE Excludes: --bin-size
+                                Path to a BED3+ file with the bin table.
+    -f,--format TEXT:{4dn,validpairs,bg2,coo} REQUIRED
                                 Input format.
     --force                     Force overwrite existing output file(s).
     --assembly TEXT [unknown]   Assembly name.
+    --one-based,--zero-based{false}
+                                Interpret genomic coordinates or bins as one/zero based.
+                                By default coordinates are assumed to be one-based for interactions in 4dn and validapairs formats and zero-based otherwise.
     --count-as-float            Interactions are floats.
     --assume-sorted,--assume-unsorted{false}
                                 Assume input files are already sorted.
     -v,--verbosity UINT:INT in [1 - 4] []
                                 Set verbosity of output to the console.
     --batch-size UINT [20000000]
                                 Number of pixels to buffer in memory.
-Only used when processing unsorted interactions or pairs
+                                Only used when processing unsorted interactions or pairs.

 hictk merge
 -----------